 The Sunshine State is home to one of the gayest cities in the United States.
 Wilton Manors, a municipality in Broward County, has become one of the last gayborhoods in the country and one of Florida’s top LGBTQ+ destinations.
-The neighborhood has members of the queer community in government (including the mayor), the police force, real estate development, and both big and small businesses.
+The neighborhood has members of the queer community in government, the police force, real estate development, and both big and small businesses.
 And considering how parts of Miami aren’t even safe during Pride events and Florida’s current anti-gay laws, Wilton Manors is a crucial safe space for the LGBTQ+ community in South Florida.

 Le Patio calls itself “the tiniest, cutest restaurant in South Florida” and we strongly agree.
 As the name implies, all the tables—which you can count on one hand—are on the adorable patio at this two-woman-run restaurant.
 The menu features classic French brasserie food done exquisitely well.
 There isn’t a thing they make that doesn’t make us feel mighty real, but there are a few standouts.
 The duck mousse pâté is silky and assertively flavored with cognac, port, and peppercorns.
 The broiled artichoke bottoms stuffed with herbed goat cheese are also unforgettable (even before one of the owners cracks a joke about how we all love stuffed bottoms).

 Candela serves Spanish food in a dining room that reminds us of a taberna.
 Start with an order of croquetas, including some of our favorite cod croquetas in South Florida.
 Then get a cazuela of almejas—excellent clams cooked in a garlicky, spicy white wine broth.
-Or, you can simply order a bottle of wine and several platters of Spanish cheeses and embutidos, like manchego, tetilla (stop giggling), jamón serrano, and chorizo cantimpalo.
+Or, you can simply order a bottle of wine and several platters of Spanish cheeses and embutidos, like manchego, jamón serrano, and chorizo.